 There is no ‘right way to compost’.
 The perfect composting solution will vary depending on your lifestyle and your garden.
 Bokashi composting is so flexible that it fits into everyone’s lifestyle.
 Bokashi composting can be used independently or to compliment other composting processes.
 It seems that no two bokashi’ers* are the same.
 Everyone can benefit from having bokashi composting in their home, office, school and community.

 * A person who bokashi’s!
 Is that even a word?

 Adding food waste to a traditional compost pile can be daunting to a newbie composter.
 There is so much to learn with traditional garden composting.
 Getting the right balance between green and brown material.
 Knowing how often to turn the pile.
 How to add enough water, but not too much.
 Keeping pests away.

 Food waste is very valuable for your compost pile and garden.
-But many people are put off from adding their food waste to their traditional compost pile.
+But many people avoid adding food waste to their traditional compost pile.
 As such, your garden may be missing out on some of the best compost.

 Bokashi composting is a very simple way to compost and is great for someone new to composting food waste.
 Bokashi composting works for all food waste so there is no need to separate your food scraps.
 Simply collect all of your food waste and empty it into your bokashi bucket at the end of the day.
 By following our how to guide you are just four steps away from transforming your food waste into high quality, nutrient and microbe rich compost.

 Some gardeners have enviable compost heaps that produce bountiful supplies of rich compost for their gardens.
 However, few composters compost all of their food scraps.
 Meat, bones, cooked food, egg shells and even potato peelings often attract wildlife when put in a traditional composting pile.
 If you have tried composting these items you will have likely experienced problems with rats and other unwelcome visitors.
 Especially during winter months when compost piles become less active.